shirhatti/EntityFramework.Docs/ef/miscellaneous/internals/writing-a-provider.md

    ````

+> [!TIP]
-Tip: The `UseX()` method can also be used to return a special wrapper around `DbContextOptionsBuilder` that allows users to configure multiple options with chained calls.
+> The `UseX()` method can also be used to return a special wrapper around `DbContextOptionsBuilder` that allows users to configure multiple options with chained calls.
 See `SqlServerDbContextOptionsBuilder` as an example.

 ### The *Add* Method